Growing WrestlingJoin NWCA

 - NWCA has been instrumental in getting women’s wrestling added as a new sport a number of schools

-- WCWA serves as the governing body for women’s college wrestling.
+- WCWA has served as the governing body for women’s college wrestling.

 - WCWA competes at NWCA National Duals.

-- WCWA National Tournament will have 200+ athletes competing at it.
+- WCWA National Tournament has had 200+ athletes competing at it.

 - All colleges have 30+ members per team.